-- (1) Akonga are liable for all fees related to their enrolment unless a fee waiver has been approved by the Regional Finance Director. - (2) By confirming their intention to study, ākonga undertake to pay or make arrangements to pay (e.g., by applying for StudyLink) their tuition fees, course-related costs, and any other applicable fees in full prior to the programme start date.
+- (1) Akonga are liable for all fees related to their enrolment unless a fee waiver has been approved by the business division's delegated authority. - (2) By confirming their intention to study, ākonga undertake to pay or make arrangements to pay (e.g., by applying for StudyLink) their tuition fees, course-related costs, and any other applicable fees in full prior to the programme start date.

-(3) Akonga follow the procedures relating to fees and resolving issues in relation to fees as set out in the relevant Fees & Refunds procedures.
+(3) Ākonga follow the procedures relating to fees and resolving issues in relation to fees as set out in the relevant Fees & Refunds procedures.